stargate-protocol/tutorial-protocol-composability/README.md

 1. Bridges ETH from Optimism Sepolia to Ethereum Sepolia
 2. Automatically deposits received tokens into Aave on the destination chain

-1. Transfering `ETH` tokens from `Optimism Sepolia` to `Ethereum Sepolia` using `Stargate`
-2. Automatically depositing the received tokens into `Aave` on the destination chain

 This pattern can be adapted for various cross-chain use cases and integrated with other DeFi protocols.

 ## Getting Started